minerva-studio/aethiumian-ai/Documentation/GraphEditorRoadmap.md

   is not yet complete.
 - **Planned**: the direction is established, but implementation has not started.
 - **Deferred**: the capability is intentionally retained for a later milestone.
+- **Not planned**: the capability has been evaluated but is not a current or long-term roadmap commitment.

 An implementation being present does not by itself mean that its visual editing experience has been accepted.